Location: The Salvation Army of Central Oklahoma, 1001 N Pennsylvania Avenue, Oklahoma City, OK 73107

 Master’s degree in social work, Nonprofit Management, Public Administration/Public Policy, or Human Service;

 Four years progressively responsible experience coordinating and supervising social services programs, with at least two years in a supervisory capacity.

 Valid State Driver’s License

 Ability to meet attendance requirements.

 Ability to read, write and communicate the English language effectively.
 Ability to speak before small and large groups of people.

-Limited amount of physical effort required associated with walking, standing, bending, squatting, reaching, pushing/pulling, lifting and carrying light objects (less than 25 lbs.)
-5-10% of work time.
+Limited amount of physical effort required associated with walking, standing, lifting and carrying light objects (less than 25 lbs.) frequently.